Son's bent-toed gecko

-Son's bent-toed gecko (Cyrtodactylus soni) is a species of lizard in the family Gekkonidae.
-The species is endemic to Vietnam.
+The Son's bent-toed gecko (Cyrtodactylus soni) is a species of lizard in the family Gekkonidae.
+This species is endemic to Vietnam.

 Etymology

 The specific name, soni, is in honor of Vietnamese herpetologist Son Lan Hung Nguyen.

 Geographic range

 C. soni is found in northern Vietnam, in Ninh Bình Province.

 Habitat

 The preferred natural habitats of C. soni are forest and rocky areas, at altitudes of 17–28 m.

 Description

 Medium-sized for its genus, C. soni may attain a snout-to-vent length (SVL) of 10.3 cm.

 Reproduction

 The mode of reproduction of C. soni is unknown.